-Modern fitness methods, like restrictive diets and abusive workouts, are terribly inefficient and impose excessive amounts of stress on your body and mind.
+Popular fitness methods, like restrictive diets and abusive workouts, are terribly inefficient and impose excessive amounts of stress on your body and mind.
 Enduring such stress is like riding a bicycle with the brake on.
-It forces you to work very hard for meager results while wearing you down.
+It forces you to work harder for meager results while wearing you down.
 Eventually, you burn out and your health suffers as a result.

 Some forms of stress are an important part of a healthy lifestyle.
 You do need to work your muscles to make them grow stronger.
 Personal change does involve taking a few risks and facing your inner demons.
 However, while these acute bouts of stress are important, they should make diet and exercise easier and less stressful over time.